-NOTES 1.
+- NOTES 1.
 For Windows 95 user : You must run SETUP.EXE twice in order to complete this installation.
 The computer will install device identification at first time when you run SETUP.EXE.
-When you finish, you need restart your computer manually and run SETUP.EXE once again to install correspond driver.

-2. Please follow on screen instruction to complete your installation.

-3. Please refer to HELP for Windows 95/98 related questions.
+When you finish, you need restart your computer manually and run SETUP.EXE once again to install correspond driver. - 2.
+Please follow on screen instruction to complete your installation. - 3.
+Please refer to HELP for Windows 95/98 related questions.

-4-2 Suspend To RAM (STR) function for i810DC-100 or i810E chipset
+4-2 Suspend To RAM (STR) (Only for 912CF/913CF)